-To help you spend the time in the sack needed to prevent snoring, try to improve your sleep hygiene by incorporating the follow tips into your routine:
+To help you spend the time in the sack needed to prevent snoring, try to improve your sleep hygiene by incorporating the following tips into your routine:

-With these simple changes, it’s possible to sleep quieter and better.
+With these simple changes, it’s possible to sleep better and more quietly.

 Clearing the sinuses at night can also help prevent snoring.
-According to a study, nasal obstruction can cause snoring and obstructive sleep apnea.
+According to a study, nasal obstruction can cause snoring and contribute to obstructive sleep apnea.